dragoonDorise/EmuDeck/README.md

 | Swap Screens    | -              | -              | R4       | R4             | -              | -            | -            |
 | Toggle Layout   | -              | -              | L5       | -              | -              | -            | -            |

+Note that Nintendo-oriented emulators refer to "A" in the emulated sense (physical Steam Deck "B")
 \* You need to activate Steam Input to get those hotkeys to work https://www.emudeck.com/#steam_input

 # Developers, developers, developers.